Bishop's College School: On Moulton Hill: The era of the Great Wars

-BCS Cadet Corps #2 is the oldest continuous service corps and the only cadet corps to receive battle colours in Canada in the Fenian Raids.
+BCS Cadet Corps #2 is the oldest continuous service corps.
 It was formed in 1861 as the Volunteer Rifle Company.
-Legend has it that BCS received their colours for shooting a cow on the Canadian / US border.
-However, the cadet corps of Upper Canada College has a similar legend featuring a cow, so the accuracy of this story remains in doubt.
 In May 1989, the school's annual cadet inspection was inspected by The Duke of Edinburgh with a crowd of two thousand people.

 In 1901, Albert Grey, 4th Earl Grey visited Bishop's University and BCS for a speech to promote the loyalty to the empire.
 The Royal Military College in Ottawa often posted advertisements in the BCS Magazine during this period.
 Of the Lennoxville boys who attended the Royal Military College, no less than fifty percent won commissions.
 Alumni Andrew McNaughton was the Minister of National Defence of Canada by then and the radio inventions of Reginald Fessenden permitted the information transmission on battlefields.

 There were over 800 BCS alumni and teachers who participated in World War I and World War II and a large percentage of students who served lost their lives.
 A stained glass window and War memorial plaques were erected as lists of honors for the Old Boys.

 In 1901, the cadet corps took part in the Guard of Honour during the visit of Duke (later King George V) and Duchess of York to Sherbrooke.
 The Cader Corps was also inspected by the Duke of Devonshire, King Edward VIII in 1919, King George VI in 1939 and Queen Elizabeth The Queen Mother in 1962.
 In May 1989, the school's annual cadet inspection was inspected by The Duke of Edinburgh with a crowd of two thousand people.
 The Duke also granted the school's new coats of arms registered under the Royal Heraldry Society of Canada.

 Alumnus Sir William Price (1867–1924) was one of the organizers of Valcartier Military Camp (now CFB Valcartier) where BCS students start their year with Cadet Orientation Camp.

 Moulton Hill was completely filled with grass and bushes when BCS first moved to this campus from across the river.
 Many of the trees and plants on campus today were personally planted in 1917 by Headmaster S.P.
 Smith, a graduate of St. John's College, Oxford (1920–1931), which the Smith residence took his name.
 This act has completely changed the landscape of Moulton Hill and provides future generation of students with access to forests, distinct eco-systems for science classes, skiing and running trials, camping facilities, etc.